gabrielstork/gabrielstork/README.md

 ### Hi there, I'm Gabriel 👋

+Creator of [jrbrdevs](https://www.jrdevsbr.com/), a web application to help junior developers get their first job by making it easy to recruiters find them.

 I'm a 23 years old engineering student, fascinated by Python language.

 All my projects and contributions here are somehow related with the following topics: